Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Conclusions

 \section{Conclusions}

-We have presented a RIXS study of temperature and doping evolution of low energy excitations in LSVO for $x=0$ and $x=0.1$.
-We found that intra-t$_{2g}$ excitations below 200 meV blueshift upon cooling and that the rate of the shift evolves upon entering the AFM/OO phase.
+We have presented a RIXS study of temperature and doping evolution of low energy excitations in LVO and LSVO.
+We found that intra-t$_{2g}$ excitations below 200 meV blueshift upon entering the AFM/OO phase.
 We argue that the shift reflects mainly the evolution of the nearest- and next-to-nearest atomic positions about the V ions.
 The stability of the peak position between room temperature and the AFM/OO phase boundary signifies that the proposed orbital fluctuations are not important for determining the energy of this excitation.
-Our crystal field calculations provide a good account of the XAS and RIXS spectra and support our local interpretation.
-Furthermore, we find no clear signatures of V ions changing their valency upon light hole doping under bulk sensitive experimental conditions which implies that the MIT in LSVO deviates from a simple Mott-Hubbard picture.
-Finally, we have shown that phonon response dominates low energy RIXS features at the O K edge.
+Our crystal field calculations provide a good account of the XAS and RIXS spectra and support a local interpretation.
+Furthermore, we find no clear signatures of V ions changing their valency upon light hole doping under bulk sensitive experimental conditions which implies that the MIT in LVO and LSVO deviates from a simple Mott-Hubbard or charge-transfer pictures.
+Our finding thus calls for a detailed theoretical investigation of doping effects beyond model approaches.
+Finally, we have shown that phonon response is responsible of the low energy excitation spectrum observed in the O pre-edge region.